RazanTayyem/ReservationSystem/README.md

 A web app that enables the YDRC staff to coordinate the reservation process in their organization between all of them.

 # Brief Summary of key requirements / features
-  - User must be authrized to using the website.
+   - User must be authorized to using the website.
-  - Services should be able to contain all facilites in YDRC.
+   - Services should be able to contain all facilities in YDRC.
-  - Each faclitiy should be able to present all events, and can booked a new event on it.
+   - Each facility should be able to present all events, and can booked a new event on it.
   - Events should be able to see it all details.
   - Events should be able to approve by admin.